Andrew Golota: Later career

+Later World title shots

+Gołota then received a second world title shot, fighting IBF heavyweight champion Chris Byrd at New York City's Madison Square Garden on 17 April 2004.
+The fight resulted in a draw.

 On 13 November 2004, Gołota received his second world title shot in a row.
 Despite knocking down WBA champion John Ruiz twice within the bout, he lost by unanimous decision.

 Golota received his third world title try in a row on 21 May 2005 against WBO champion Lamon Brewster.
 Though heavily favored to win, Gołota lost when Brewster knocked him down three times inside the first round, prompting the referee to stop the bout.
 On 9 June 2007, he beat Jeremy Bates in the 2nd round by technical knockout.
 Gołota fought Kevin McBride on October 6, 2007 in Madison Square Garden and won by TKO in the 6th round, winning the inaugural IBF North American Heavyweight championship.

 On 19 January 2008, Gołota defeated Mike Mollo by unanimous decision in 12 rounds to win the World Boxing Association Fedelatin heavyweight championship belt.
 In January, 2009, Gołota lost by first-round TKO to Ray Austin.
 On 24 October 2009 in Łódź, Gołota fought Tomasz Adamek and lost by TKO in the 5th round.
 The event was hosted on Polsat TV, it was also broadcast live online on ipla.tv platform.
 It was the largest live internet transmission in Poland.